ZipCPU/wb2axip/README.md

   applied to each of the AXI channels.
 The asynchronous FIFOs have been formally verified,

-- [WBSAFETY](rtl/wbsafety.v) is a firewall, very similar to the [AXISAFETY](rtl/axisafety.v) firewall above, only for the Wishbone bus.
+- [WBSAFETY](rtl/wbsafety.v) is a bus fault isolator/firewall, very similar
-  Unlike many other firewall implementations, this one is able to reset the downstream core following any error.
+  to the [AXILSAFETY](rtl/axilsafety.v) firewall above, only for the Wishbone bus.
+Unlike many vendor firewall implementations, this one is able to reset the downstream core following any error without impacting it's ability to respond to the bus in a protocol compliant fashion.

 # Licensing